quic-go/docs/content/docs/quic/datagrams.md

 ## The Unreliable Datagram Extension

 Unreliable datagrams are not part of QUIC (RFC 9000) itself, but a feature that is added by a QUIC extension ([RFC 9221](https://datatracker.ietf.org/doc/html/rfc9221)).
 As other extensions, it can be negotiated during the handshake.
 Support can be enabled by setting the `quic.Config.EnableDatagram` flag.
 Note that this doesn't guarantee that the peer also supports datagrams.
-Whether or not the feature negotiation succeeded can be learned from the `ConnectionState.SupportsDatagrams` obtained from `Connection.ConnectionState()`.
+Whether or not the feature negotiation succeeded can be learned from the `ConnectionState.SupportsDatagrams` obtained from `Conn.ConnectionState()`.

 QUIC DATAGRAMs are a new QUIC frame type sent in QUIC 1-RTT packets (i.e. after completion of the handshake).
 Therefore, they're end-to-end encrypted and congestion-controlled.
 However, if a DATAGRAM frame is deemed lost by QUIC's loss detection mechanism, they are not retransmitted.

 ## Sending and Receiving Datagrams

-Datagrams are sent using the `SendDatagram` method on the `quic.Connection`:
+Datagrams are sent using the `SendDatagram` method on the `quic.Conn`:

 ```go
 conn.SendDatagram([]byte("foobar"))